Five Dollar Wrench

 Finding a train was easy.
 Train tracks cut through the center of town.

 Anything headed west went to Gary.
-Anything eastbound went to South Bend, but that was too far away for me to easily get there and back, so I went west, to Gary.
+Anything eastbound went to South Bend, but that was too far away to quickly go and get back, so I went west.

 Riding the rails felt like freedom.
 As long as it wasn't too cold, the trip could be almost... romantic.
 Just me and my thoughts, with the sound of metal meeting metal on the rails.

-I said, "What the fuck, man?
-We gonna fight?
+"Okay, man.
+How's this gonna go?
+Are we gonna fight?
 Or are we gonna eat Fig Newtons?"
-The absurdity of the question made him laugh, but I needed to know if the laugh was sinister, so I tried again.
+The absurdity of the options made him laugh, but I needed to know if the laugh was sinister, so I tried again.
 "No kiddin', man.
-Respect a bitch who brings snacks, yeah?"
+Respect a bitch who brings snacks."

 "Respect," he said, with a bigger laugh and a smile that meant we were cool.